 Deadly Manners

 It’s got a huge cast, including Kristen Bell and RuPaul.
-The sound design is lush.
-Every door creak, every glass clink – perfectly placed.
-It’s more theatrical than the others on this list, but that works in its favour.
-It feels like a stage play brought to life in your ears.
+It’s also got amazing sound design, so you’ll hear every door creak as you explore the mansion.
+It’s the most theatrical option on this list, and feels like a stage play brought to life through your headphones.

 Top 5 Full Cast Murder Mystery Audio Dramas